weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 combined to make her recognize the truth.

 "You poor thing.
 Of course you don't want to believe it.
 That's what I said to Tom.
-I said, 'That poor thing, she's got no notion of it.<span class="calibre35">'</span>"
+I said, 'That poor thing, she's got no notion of it.'"

 It was intolerable, such pity!
 "Where is your brother, Annie?"